AcidicSoil/dspy_docs/agent-rules/legacy-rules/README.md

 - `global/` – cross-project rules and setup scripts
 - `project/` – task‑specific guidelines such as commits, issue analysis, and documentation

 These files have not been translated into DSPy signatures.
-Prefer the new `dspy/` rulebook for active development.
+Prefer `dspy/DSPY_RULES.md` for active development and consult `dspy/TRACEABILITY.md` for mappings from these legacy files to their DSPy successors.